peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 A CBOR object where the object <i>o</i>
 is converted to a CBOR object and given the tag <i>tag</i>
 .

-<a id="FromObjectAndTag_object_PeterO_BigInteger"></a>
-### FromObjectAndTag

-    public static PeterO.Cbor.CBORObject FromObjectAndTag(
-        object valueOb,
-        PeterO.BigInteger bigintTag);

-<b>Deprecated.</b> Use the EInteger version instead.

-Generates a CBOR object from an arbitrary object and gives the resulting object a tag.

-<b>Parameters:</b>

- * <i>valueOb</i>: An arbitrary object.
-If the tag number is 2 or 3, this must be a byte string whose bytes represent an integer in little-endian byte order, and the value of the number is 1 minus the integer's value for tag 3.
-If the tag number is 4 or 5, this must be an array with two elements: the first must be an integer representing the exponent, and the second must be an integer representing a mantissa.

- * <i>bigintTag</i>: Tag number.
-The tag number 55799 can be used to mark a "self-described CBOR" object.
-This document does not attempt to list all CBOR tags and their meanings.
-An up-to-date list can be found at the CBOR Tags registry maintained by the Internet Assigned Numbers Authority (<i>iana.org/assignments/cbor-tags</i>).

-<b>Return Value:</b>

-A CBOR object where the object  <i>valueOb</i>
-is converted to a CBOR object and given the tag  <i>bigintTag</i>
-.

-<b>Exceptions:</b>

- * System.ArgumentException:
-The parameter <i>bigintTag</i>
- is less than 0 or greater than 2^64-1, or  <i>valueOb</i>
- 's type is unsupported.

- * System.ArgumentNullException:
-The parameter <i>bigintTag</i>
- is null.

 <a id="FromObjectAndTag_object_PeterO_Numbers_EInteger"></a>
 ### FromObjectAndTag